-EXHIBIT I: PET PERMIT APPLICATION Tenant Name: Tenant Address: Type of permit requested: DOG CAT BIRD FISH Pet Security Deposit: DOG AMOUNT DATE PAID CAT AMOUNT DATE PAID Description: Animal's name: Breed Weight: Height: Annual Shots (date) Male/Date Neutered: License Number: Female/Date Spayed: License Number: PET RESPONSIBILITY Emergency Contacts: (1) Name: Relationship: Address: (2) Name: Relationship: Address: Phone #: (3) Name: Relationship: Phone #:

-Color Photograph Attached (Optional al):
+EXI HIBIT I: PET PEF RMIT AP PLICATION

+Tenant Name:

+Tenant Address:

+Type of permit requested:

+Pet Security Deposit: DOG

+AMOUNT DATE PAID

+CATAMOUNT DATE PAID

+Description: Animal's name: · Breed

+Weight: Height:

+Annual Shots (date )

+Male/Date Neutered: License Number:

+Female/Date Spayed: License Number:

+PET RESPO NCIDII I ΓV

+Emergency Contacts: TET KESTO NOIDILI 1 1

+(1) Name: Relationship:

+Address:

+Phone #:

+(2) Name:

+Address:

+(3) Name: Phone #: Name: nship:

+Address:

+Phone #:

 Insurance Coverage: (Optional): Agent:

 Address:

 Policy Number:

 Date application received: By:

 Policy explained to tenant by:

-Apartment inspected for housekeepi ng:No
+Apartment inspected for housekeep ing:YesNo

 Approved by:

 Rejected by:

 Reason(s):

-Date Permit Issued: Permit Number:

-1. Parties and dwelling unit: Parties of this unit are the HOUSING AUTHORITY OF MOLINE, referred to as the management /landlord and referred to as the tenant.
+PET PERMIT NO 1.
+Parties and dwelling unit: Parties of this unit are the HOUSING AUTHORITY OF MOLINE, referred to as the management /landlord and referred to as the tenant.
 The Landlord leases to the tenant unit number located at 2.
 Length of Time (Term): The term of this permit shall begin on and end as per the Pet Policy.
 3. Pet Security Deposit: The tenant has deposited \$ with the landlord.
 The landlord will hold the pet security deposit for the period the tenant occupies the unit.
 After the tenant has moved from the unit or the pet has been permanently removed, the landlord will determine whether the tenant is eligible for a refund of any or all of the pet security deposit, and make such within (30) days.
-4. The tenant agrees to file a copy of any Municipal registration or license with the landlord and to keep same current.
+4. The tenant agrees to file a copy of any Municipal registration or license with the landlord, and to keep same current.
 5. The tenant agrees to keep the pet properly inoculated for rabies and distemper, and to file proof that such inoculations or vaccinations are current.
 6. The tenant agrees to assume all personal financial responsibility for damages to any personal or project property caused by the pet, and assumes personal responsibility for personal injury to an party, caused by the pet.
 7. The tenant hereby certifies and agrees to the general terms and conditions of the management of this pet by the tenant, and understands and acknowledges that the Pet Permit can be revoked for failure to follow and abide by the Pet Policy.
 8. The tenant agrees to have a pet use outside relief area, if pet is dog or cat, or cats may use approved kitty litter container in apartment.
 Tenant further agrees to pay for the cost of any clean up as the result of "accidents" by the pet.
 9. The tenant agrees to dispose of pet waste and kitty litter by placing in double plastic bags and putting bag in trash receptacle - daily.
 10. The tenant agrees and understands that the Pet Policy is a part of the lease and this permit.

-The tenant agrees to file a "Pet Emergency Card Plan" with the Landlord and agrees to hold the landlord and employees harmless of any liability in connection with the Pet
+11. The tenant agrees to file a "Pet Emergency Card Plan" with the Landlord and agrees to hold the landlord and employees harmless of any liability in connection with the Pet

 Emergency Card Plan.

-AS A CONDITION OF THE APPLICATION FOR A PET PERMIT ON I, UNDERSTAND AND AGREE TO THE TERMS A
+, UNDERST FOR A PET PERMIT ON AND AND AGREE TO THE TERM , MS AND

-CONDITIONS OF THE PET POLI

 Tenant Date

-Landlord: Date
+Landlord: Date ····